-Residents can use this parking permit to park their vehicle for free along the foreshore and council car parks.
-You still need to meet the parking time limits.
+A foreshore parking permit allows residents to park their vehicle for free along the foreshore and council car parks however you still must meet the parking time limits.

 Existing permit holders